Former Roycemore School building

-The old Roycemore School building is a Northwestern University building that is included on the National Register of Historic Places.
-The structure had formerly housed the Roycemore School from its opening until 2012.
+The former Roycemore School building is a Northwestern University building that is included on the National Register of Historic Places.
+The structure had formerly housed the Roycemore School for nearly a century, from its 1915 opening until 2012.

 History

 Roycemore School was founded in 1915 as an all-girls school.
 It became co-ed in 1962.
 The former Roycemore School building was placed on the National Register of Historic Places in 1987.